wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/using-post-with-no-body.md

 # Using POST with No Body
 Typically, POST is used to send a message that has data enclosed as a payload inside an HTML body.
 However, you can also use POST without a payload.
-WSO2 Micro Integrator treats it as a normal message and forwards it to the endpoint without any extra configuration.
+WSO2 Micro Integrator considers such messages as normal messages and forwards them to the endpoint without any additional configurations.

 In this example, a REST client communicates with a REST service using the Micro Integrator.
 Apache Tcpmon is used solely for monitoring the communication between the Micro Integrator and the back-end service and has no impact on the messages passed between the Micro Integrator and back-end service.

 ## Synapse configuration

-Following is a sample REST Api configuration that we can used to implement this scenario.
+Following is a sample REST API configuration that we can used to implement this scenario.
+See the instructions on how to [build and run](#build-and-run) this example.

-In this proxy configuration, testAPI intercepts messages that are sent to the relative URL `/customerservice/customers` and sends them to the relevant endpoint by appending the url-mapping of the resource tag to the end of the endpoint URL.

 ```xml
 <api xmlns="http://ws.apache.org/ns/synapse" name="HealthcareService" context="/healthcare">